eipm/DispatcherSuite/kafka-service/doc/HTTPS.md

 Where:
 * _my password_ must be replaced with the password set on the keystore

-Then, the <pre>docker run</pre> command must be modified to add the following option:
+Then, the <code>docker run</code> command must be modified to add the following option:
 ````bash
 -v path/kd-store.keys:/config/kd-store.keys
 ````